dobios/Dobios/README.md

 ## Current Projects I'm Working on
 Here is a list of the different projects that I'm currently actively working on.

-#### Formal Verification of Hardware in the CIRCT Compiler
+#### Various CIRCT, Chisel, and FIRRTL verification stuff
   - Field: __Hardware Verification / Hardware Compilers__
-  - Language: __C++ / MLIR / LLVM / FIRRTL / BTOR2 / SMTLib / SystemVerilog__
+  - Language: __C++ / MLIR / LLVM / FIRRTL / Scala / BTOR2 / SMTLib / SystemVerilog__
-  - Description: Augmenting the CIRCT compiler framework to enable the use of formal verification constructs in higher level hardware construction languages.
+  - Description: Extending and unifying the verfication features of CIRCT.

 <!---